jdersch/PERQemu/PERQemu/Readme.txt

     us the ability to finally let PERQ-1s run all the newer OSes and software!

     PERQ-2 support will then follow, gracefully and effortlessly.  bwaaaahahahahahahaha no stop it hahahaha sigh.

+    1. Worked the Debugger and :var syntax back in, and integrated it with the new CLI.
+Still some work to do to make it more friendly - like adding tab completion on the variable list?
+Additional items on the to-do list for the CLI are to add global commands, pathname expansion, and a more dynamic way to expand the parse tree so that certain string variables can be used like enumerated types but updated at runtime).

+    2. Hard and floppy disk support is stable again, and feeling more solid.
+    May have to implement the Shugart seek ramp timing to match the Z80's crazy built-in timing scheme to avoid the occasional disk timeout (but they are mostly evident on my slow machine, are not fatal, and just add the authenticity of the PERQ experience!).

 Original README.Source follows.